 Ms. Batters is a strong supporter of mental health and suicide prevention.
 She advocated for a national suicide prevention strategy, appearing before the House of Commons Health Committee in 2012.

-Since 2010, Ms. Batters has organized charity golf tournaments that have raised a total of $195,000 in honour of her late husband, former Member of Parliament Dave Batters, who fought anxiety and depression, and died by suicide in 2009.
+Since 2010, Ms. Batters has organized a number of charity golf tournaments that have raised a total of $215,000 in honour of her late husband, former Member of Parliament Dave Batters, who fought anxiety and depression, and died by suicide in 2009.
 The funds raised are used to produce and broadcast a television commercial focusing on awareness about depression and suicide.
-(This commercial can be seen by clicking this link: https://www.youtube.com/watch?v=uN1iPXNcq1U)
+(This commercial can be seen by clicking this link: https://www.youtube.com/watch?v=uN1iPXNcq1U.)

 Ms. Batters has spoken to many large audiences and given numerous media interviews, both locally and nationally, encouraging Canadians to raise awareness and fight the stigma surrounding mental illness and suicide.
-Her continuing efforts were most recently recognized when the national organization, the Canadian Alliance on Mental Illness and Mental Health, awarded her their 2015 Champion of Mental Health – in the Parliamentarian category.
+Senator Batters was awarded the 2015 Champion of Mental Health Award (Parliamentarian) by the Canadian Alliance on Mental Illness and Mental Health.
+And, Senator Batters was honoured with another prestigious national mental health award in 2017, as she was named a "Difference Maker" by the Centre for Addiction and Mental Health (CAMH).

 Prime Minister Stephen Harper appointed Ms. Batters to the Senate of Canada on January 25, 2013.